jiboncom/pyInteractiveFixedEffects/README.md

 # Load the  Interactive Fixed Effects estimator with r=3 factors
 ife = bai2009.InteractiveFixedEffects(3)
 ```
-Finally, there are two ways to estimate a model with interactive effects.
+Finally, there are two ways to estimate a model with interactive fixed effects (ife).

 ### Estimation from a Patsy formula
 The easiest way to estimate a model is using a [Patsy](https://github.com/pydata/patsy) formula to specify the model.